adamschonewille/phys408OpticalCavity/LabNotebook.md

 \end{tabular}
 \end{center}

 Both mirrors are very close to one having a unity sum of the reflection and transmission coefficients, which is what we would expect.
-Incorporating the loss in the first mirror was important in order to correct the original reflection coefficient from ~0.904 to the more realistic value of 0.986. \\
+Incorporating the loss in the first mirror was important in order to correct the original reflection coefficient from ~0.904 to the more realistic value of 0.986.

-### Theoretical Finesse, Free Spectral Range, and Linewidth
+### Theoretical Finesse, Free Spectral Range, and Line-width
 #### Finesse
 Now we can calculate the finesse with cavity length L = 15cm and wave number k = 9.85nm
  $$I = \frac{I_{max}}{1 + \frac{2\mathscr{F}}{\pi}^2\sin^2(kL)} $$